RobaChimdesa/Portofolio/README.md

 - LinkedIn: [your LinkedIn profile URL]
 - GitHub: [your GitHub profile URL]

-I'm always happy to discuss new projects, collaborations, or just to chat about [your profession or interests].
+I'm always happy to discuss new projects, collaborations, or just to chat about web development, web design, or machine learning.
 Don't hesitate to reach out!